-A cover crop disadvantage for commercial farmers is cost.
-The crop must be planted at a time when labor as well as time is limited.
+A cover crop disadvantage for commercial farmers is the cost.
+The crop must be planted at a time when labor, as well as time, is limited.
 Also, there is the additional cost of planting the cover crop and then tilling it back under which means more labor.

 Additionally, cover crops may reduce or increase the soil’s moisture effects based on weather conditions or management practices.
 Furthermore, cover crops may be difficult to include with tillage.

 Occasionally, cover crops increase insect pests and disease.
-And, sometimes, they may foster allelopathic consequences – harmful effects from the release of biochemicals onto successive crops.
+Sometimes, they may foster allelopathic consequences– harmful effects from the release of biochemicals onto successive crops.